 For more information please visit our Bulky Waste page.

-Vans used by residents will be accepted at Easter Queenslie and Shieldhall only between 08:00 - 11:30 and 13:30 - 16:00.
+Vans used by residents will be accepted at Easter Queenslie, Dawsholm and Shieldhall only between 08:00 - 11:30 and 13:30 - 17:00.
 Entry will be refused at any other times.
 This is to enable us to safely manage the number of vans using the centre.

-Please do not visit any of our other centres (Dawsholm or Polmadie) to use a van to transport your household materials as you will be refused entry.
+Please do not visit Polmadie to use a van to transport your household materials as you will be refused entry.
 The total weight of the van must be less than 3.5 tonnes.

 All vans are required to report to the weighbridge and not the main HWRC entry point.
 Staff on site will then provide direction to the tipping location.